Joods Historisch Museum

 The Joods Museum (/nl/; Jewish Museum), part of the Jewish Cultural Quarter, is a museum in Amsterdam dedicated to Jewish history, culture and religion, in the Netherlands and worldwide.
 It is the only museum in the Netherlands dedicated to Jewish history.

 History

 The Joods Museum opened its doors on 24 February 1932 and was initially housed at the Waag (Weighing House) on Nieuwmarkt square.
 Following the Nazi occupation of the Netherlands in World War II, the museum was forced to close and much of the collection was lost.
 The museum reopened its doors in 1955.
-In 1987, it moved to a new location, occupying four former synagogues on Jonas Daniël Meijerplein square, across the road from the Snoge or Portuguese Synagogue (for which joint tickets are sold).
+In 1987, it moved to a new location, occupying four former synagogues on Jonas Daniel Meijerplein square, across the road from the Snoge or Portuguese Synagogue (for which joint tickets are sold).

 The museum was recognized in 1989 when it received the Council of Europe Museum Prize, awarded for a combination of the presentation of the collection and the outward appearance of the buildings.

 A seven-year renovation of the museum was completed in 2007.